Hacker0x01/docs.hackerone.com/docs/programs/using-markdown.md

 ![markdown-3](./images/markdown-3.png)

 <h3 id="inline">INLINE IMAGES AND VIDEOS</h3>

-You can inline images and videos in the report description, comments and report summary by writing the attachment reference id within curly braces (as in {F:id}).
+You can insert inline images and videos in the report description, comments and report summary by writing the attachment reference id within curly braces (as in {F:id}).

 Example: For the above attachment, the markdown

 ```
  Here is an inlined image of an apple {F1}
 ```

 will render the following:

 ![markdown-4](./images/markdown-4.png)